barkprotocol/blink-service-application-mvp/README.md

 Please ensure tests are updated as needed and follow the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

+## ToDo

+- Create a modular
+- API needs to be refactored

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.